 2018 Jessica Elianna Feinberg.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Feinberg, Jessica Elianna, "Negotiating LGBTQ+ identity at a historically women's college" (2018).
-Theses, Dissertations, and Projects.
-2007.
+Honors Project, Smith College, Northampton, MA.